 The PIN can also have a PIN Application Server that includes an AF functionality.
 The AF can be deployed by mobile operator or by an authorized third party.
 When the AF is deployed by third party, the interworking with 5GS is performed via the NEF.

-The PEMC and PEGC communicates with the PIN Application Server at the application layer over the user plane.
-The PEGC and PEMC can communicate with each other via direct communication using 3GPP access (e.g. PC5) or non-3GPP access (e.g. WiFi, BT) or via a PDU Session in the 5GS.
+With PIN-DN communication, the PEMC and PEGC communicates with the PIN Application Server at the application layer over the user plane.
+The PEGC and PEMC can communicate with each other via PIN direct communication using 3GPP access (e.g. PC5) or non-3GPP access (e.g. WiFi, BT) or via PIN indirect communication using a PDU Session in the 5GS.